Dragonmystic707/exalted-reincarnated/docs/System/Merits.md

 <tbody>
 <tr class="odd">
 <td><p><strong>Merit Protection</strong></p>
-<p>Merits cannot be removed or cancelled <em>permanently</em> by the Storyteller without the Player’s permission, and should be considered under the complete ownership of the Player.
+<p>Merits cannot be removed or canceled <em>permanently</em> by the Storyteller without the Player’s permission, and should be considered under the complete ownership of the Player.
 For example, an Ally should not suddenly turn face and become an antagonist without both the Player agreeing to such a turn of events.</p>
 <p>Temporary restrictions to merits--such as an Ally being unable to help--is explicitly allowed.
 However, the Storyteller should always be judicious about such decisions.</p>
 <p>If a Player chooses to lose or downgrade their bought Merits through story means, they are awarded back whatever resources they used to buy or upgrade the Merit.</p>
 <p>The Storyteller may decide to award temporary Merits that are under the full control and whim of the Storyteller--such as a platoon of soldiers as a Command.
 If appropriate to the story, the Player may purchase control of said Merit at full cost of either xp or Project Points, with Storyteller permission.</p></td>